 - Sharing your experience can also put unnecessary pressure on you, as people might ask you about your progress in the future (about very personal things).

-It is a bit like talking about your goals, even talking about them exert energy.
+It is a bit like talking about your goals; even talking about them exerts energy.
 Energy that you could be using to accomplish your goals.
 The same applies to Ayahuasca.
-Instead of telling people how much of an epiphany you had, and how you now understand things, act like that and the changes will happen.
+Instead of telling people how much of an epiphany you had and how you now understand things, act like that, and the changes will happen.
 Then it is a better time to talk about Ayahuasca.

 Remember, indigenous cultures keep their Ayahuasca visions private, believing they are sacred secrets meant only for the individual.
 Consider unpacking your experience with others who have undergone a similar journey or are knowledgeable about Ayahuasca.
 This way, you can share your insights with those who will understand and support you.

-Personally, I did not tell my parents when I started drinking Ayahuasca, because I thought they will most likely be worried about what I am getting into, thinking to themselves, what is going wrong in my life that I feel the need to drink Ayahuasca.
-After about 4 months after my first Ayahuasca retreat my mom noticed that my eyes were a lot lighter, that my genuine smile was coming back.
-Then it is lot easier to share what is going on in your life, what you have done and why certain things have changed.
+Personally, I did not tell my parents when I started drinking Ayahuasca because I thought they would most likely be worried about what I was getting into, thinking to themselves, What is going wrong in my life that I feel the need to drink Ayahuasca.
+After about 4 months after my first Ayahuasca retreat, my mom noticed that my eyes were a lot lighter and that my genuine smile was coming back.
+Then it is lot easier to share what is going on in your life, what you have done, and why certain things have changed.